-Probably from either Lysimachus, King of Thracia, or from the Greek luo, to loose, and mache, strife, hence the common name of L. vulgaris (Primulaceae).
+Probably from either Lysimachus, King of Thracia, or from the Greek luo to lose, and mache, strife, hence the common name of L. vulgaris (Primulaceae).
 This genus, of which most species in cultivation are hardy herbaceous perennials, has some species which have long been cultivated.
-There are about 120 species in all from temperate and sub-tropical regions of the world, three of them being British natives.
+There are about 120 species in all from the world’s temperate and sub-tropical regions, three of which are British natives.
 The yellow loosestrife and creeping jenny are cultivated in gardens, the latter plant making an excellent specimen for a hanging basket with its neat leaves and abundance of yellow flowers.

 Species cultivated